 This technology allows legitimate network owners to certify their origin to the entire Internet.
 At the same time, it allows a gradual adoption by other entities that have not yet started the process of validation and discarding of invalid routes.

-RKPI FCCN Computation Unit
+RKPI FCCN Computing Unit

 The deployment of RPKI in Portugal is still fairly limited, but the various incidents recorded in recent years at global level, whether due to accidental configuration errors or deliberate illegitimate route announcements aimed at diverting traffic, suggest that its adoption is likely to grow in the short term.